 Employee Referrals are on of the biggest sources of external hires.

 That’s because they’re one of the most cost effective ways to attract quality candidates – the reward to employees who referred your new hire are usually about 80% lower than the cost of agency fees.
-Your employees can speak on…Continue
+Your employees can speak on your behalf to share your employment brand and show their…Continue

 Added by Jen Dewar on June 5, 2013 at 11:00am — No Comments